...

 Using a sauna or massage incorrectly can reduce benefits and cause fatigue.
-Let’s fix this common mistake quickly.
+Many people unknowingly choose the wrong sequence and end up feeling drained instead of refreshed.

 Should You Use a Sauna Before or After a Massage for Optimal Results?

 Many people wonder if sauna should come first or last.
-Doing it wrong can reduce flexibility or relaxation3.
+Doing it wrong can reduce flexibility or relaxation1.

-Using sauna and massage in the right order depends on your goal4: flexibility, recovery, or relaxation.
+Using sauna and massage in the right order depends on your goal: flexibility, recovery, or relaxation.

 Why Sauna Before Massage May Improve Flexibility

 Heating muscles before massage helps them relax faster.
-Sauna warms tissues, making them more pliable.
+Sauna warms tissues, making them more pliable and responsive to manual pressure.

 Sauna first can prevent muscle strain and improve stretching during massage.